aosabook/500lines/spreadsheet/chapter.md

 Before we dive into the 99 lines of code, it’s worthwhile to disable JS in the browser, reload the page, and note the differences:

-* Instead of a large grid, only a 2x2 table remains on screen with a single content cell.
+* Instead of a large grid, only a 2x2 table remains onscreen, with a single content cell.
 * Row and column labels are replaced by `{{ row }}` and `{{ col }}`.
 * Pressing the `↻` button produces no effect.
-* Press **TAB** or clicking into the first line of content still reveals an editable input box.
+* Pressing **TAB** or clicking into the first line of content still reveals an editable input box.

 ![With JavaScript Disabled](./images/05-nojs.png)

-When we disable the dynamic interactions (JS), the content structure (HTML) and presentational styles (CSS) remain in effect.
+When we disable the dynamic interactions (JS), the content structure (HTML) and the presentational styles (CSS) remain in effect.
 If a website is useful with both JS and CSS disabled, we say it adheres to the _progressive enhancement_ principle, making its content accessible to the largest audience possible.

 Because our spreadsheet is a web application with no server-side code, we must rely on JS to provide the required logic.
 However, it does work correctly when CSS is not fully supported, such as with screen readers and text-mode browsers: